3b/slime-proxy/Readme.md

   though such a port would only take an hour or so
 * Modified parenscript.
 Either [3b's fairly up-to-date branch](http://github.com/3b/parenscript) or
   [gonzojive's older one](http://github.com/gonzojive/parenscript)
+  (for best results you will usually want slime-proxy and parenscript from the same place)
 * [clws](http://github.com/3b/clws)
 * [websockets emulation](http://github.com/gimite/web-socket-js) for
-  browsers without native support, included as a git submodule
+  browsers without native support, included as a git submodule (Websockets is available natively in Firefox4, but is disabled due to security concerns.
+You can enable it in about:config, or use the flash emulation.)
-* misc libraries: ironclad, anaphora, cl-ppcre, yason
+* misc libraries: ironclad, anaphora, cl-ppcre, yason (see .asd files for exact list)

 #### Installation of slime-proxy (and slime-parenscript)